Sharmaricha123/firstrepos/README.md

 # firstrepos
-this is my first repostory
+this is my first git repostory